spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation.rst

 SCT can be installed using pip, with some caveats:

 - The installation is done in-place, so the folder containing SCT must be kept around

 - In order to ensure coexistence with other packages, the dependency specifications are loosened, and it is possible that your package combination has not been tested with SCT.

-  So in case of problem, try again with the reference installation, and report a bug indicating the dependency versions retrieved using `sct_check_dependencies`.
+  So in case of problems, try again with the reference installation, and report a bug indicating the dependency versions retrieved using `sct_check_dependencies`.

 Procedure: